-Net Exports: We project the net exports surplus to narrow significantly over the next five years.
-Export growth will slow in 2015 owing to a deceleration in energy production - oil exports accounted for 70.0% of total exports in 2012 - and we project total export growth of 5.0% in 2014 and 0.2% in 2015.
-According to the International Energy Agency, total oil production expanded by 4.5% y-o-y in August, compared with a 10.6% decline in 2013.
-Low base effects and an uptick in condensates exports - which are not subject to international sanctions - will lead to an acceleration of energy export growth this year.
-We are pessimistic that large-scale projects which could boost oil and gas supply will come online in 2015, and the sanctions regime will continue to hinder the hydrocarbons industry.
+Net Exports: Iran's net exports surplus will narrow over the next five years.
+Export growth will slow in 2015 owing to a deceleration in energy production - oil exports accounted for 70.0% of total exports in 2013 - and we project total exports to expand by 0.5% in 2015, from growth of 6.4% in 2014.
+Low base effects and an uptick in condensates exports - which are not subject to international sanctions - lead to an acceleration of energy export growth in 2014.
+That said, we are pessimistic that large-scale projects which could boost oil and gas supply will come online in 2015, and energy production will expand slower than consumption.